AndersPier/neural-nexus-claude-project/documentation/user-guide.md

 - **Level Multiplier:** Higher levels give more points
 - **Perfect Completion:** Bonus points for completing without mistakes

-**When you'd use this:** Track your improvement over time and challenge yourself to beat your high score!

 ### ⏰ **Timer Challenge**

 **What it does:** Each level has a time limit that creates urgency and excitement